develCuy/community-hub/src/docs/sys/README.md

 lang: en-US
 ---

 Rollux is fast, crazy inexpensive, and attracts a lot of attention!
-Once you see *why* Rollux is built on Syscoin, and get an overview of what Syscoin has to offer, we think you will be just as excited about SYS.
-After all, the great things Rollux provides would not be achievable without the appropriate L1 supporting it from beneath.
+Once you get an overview of *why* Rollux is built on Syscoin, we think you will be just as excited about SYS.
+After all, the great things Rollux provides would not be achieved without Syscoin supporting it from beneath.

 ## Syscoin in a Nutshell